-Money is one of the big things friends fall out about, and leaving the responsibility of bill paying to one member of the household can cause arguments if others are slack at paying their way.
-To prevent this from happening you should set up a house bank account, which everyone pays a reasonable amount of money into at the beginning of each term when the loan comes through or a certain amount at the beginning of each month.
+Money is one of the big things friends fall out about, therefore it is important that you discuss who is paying what before you move in.
+You could also set up a house bank account, which everyone pays a reasonable amount of money into at the beginning of each term when the loan comes through or a certain amount at the beginning of each month to cover all bills.

 The main bills to consider are;

 First thing you must do when you receive your keys is read the meter, take a note of it and keep it in a safe place.
-You need to then find out who supplied the property.
-You should be made aware of this but if not, you can do this by looking for any welcome letters or asking the landlord/agency.
-Make contact with them as soon as possible and register all the students in the house for the date your tenancy started (you are liable if your tenancy started in July even if you don't move in until September).
-It is important you have everyone’s name on the account.
-If there are any unpaid bills you don't want to be getting chased for them.
+You then need to then find out who supplies fuel to the property and call them.
+Make sure you register all the students in the house for the date your tenancy started not when you move in.
+It is important you have everyone’s name on the account, as everyone will be pursued for unpaid bills instead of just one person.

 Avoid estimate bills by providing meter readings regularly, at least every 3 months, and most importantly take a meter reading on your last day of tenancy and provide this to your supplier; you don't want to be paying for the next tenants.